What is the difference between liquidation and administration?

 What is Liquidation?

-Liquidation can be defined as the process of ending a company, by selling off all assets in return for funds, which pay the creditors.
+Liquidation can be most simply defined as the process of ending a company, by selling off all assets in return for funds, which pay the creditors.
 An insolvency practitioner works with the company to do this.

 Liquidation can occur after administration, if it failed to work, as the company will be left with no other choice than to close.